 The types of tasks a deckhand handles on a daily basis may vary greatly depending on the needs of the vessel, the length of the journey, and other factors.
-Deckhands have some of the broadest responsibilities, including:
+A deckhand's duties may include:

 - Maintaining and inspecting deck equipment

 - Ensuring effective operation

 - Keeping a watch out for any obstructions or other vessels

 - Assisting with the steering of the ship

 - Measuring water depth

 - Regular maintenance, such as cleaning and painting decks